Settlements of the Cucuteni–Trypillia culture: Settlements

-The latest research (2014) suggests that some of the largest mega sites contained as many as 3,000 structures and with the possibility of 20,000 to 46,000 inhabitants.
-Maidanets may have contained almost 3,000 houses and a population of anything between 12,000 and 46,000 with 29,000 as the average population figure.
-Dobrovody and Talianki are estimated with populations up to 16,200 and 21,000.
+The latest research (2014) suggests that some of the largest mega sites contain as many as 3000 structures and the possibility of 20,000 to 46,000 inhabitants.
+Maidanetske may have contained almost 3,000 houses and a population between 12,000 and 46,000, with 29,000 as the average population figure.
+Dobrovody and Talianki are estimated with populations of up to 16,200 and 21,000.

-In terms of overall size, some of Cucuteni-Trypillia sites, such as Talianki (with a population of 15,000 and covering an area of some 450 hectares – 1100 acres) in the Uman district of Ukraine, are as large as (or perhaps even larger than) the more famous city-states of Sumer in the Fertile Crescent, and these Eastern European settlements predate the Sumerian cities by more than half of a millennium.
-The reason that academicians have not designated the gigantic settlements of Cucuteni-Trypillia culture as "cities", is due to the lack of conclusive evidence for internal social differentiation or specialization.
+In terms of overall size, some of Cucuteni-Trypillia sites, such as Talianki (with a population of 15,000 and covering an area of some 340 hectares – 840 acres) in the Uman Raion of Ukraine, are as large as (or perhaps larger than) the more famous city-states of Sumer in the Fertile Crescent.
+These Eastern European settlements predate the Sumerian cities by over half a millennium.
+Academicians have not designated the gigantic settlements of Cucuteni-Trypillia culture as "cities" due to the lack of conclusive evidence for internal social differentiation or specialization.
 However, there is some debate among scholars whether these settlements ought to be labeled as proto-cities.

-The Cucuteni-Trypillia settlements were usually located on a place where the geomorphology provided natural barriers to protect the site: most notably using high river terraces or canyon edges.
+The Cucuteni-Trypillia settlements were usually located on a place where the geomorphology provided natural barriers to protect the site, most notably using high river terraces or canyon edges.
 The natural barriers were supplemented with fences, earthworks and ditches, or even more elaborate wooden and clay ramparts.
 The role of the fortifications found at these settlements was probably to protect the tribe's domestic animal herd from wild predators.
 Other hypotheses are that the fortifications were for protection against enemy attacks, or as a means to gather the community.
 The role of these fortifications, however, is still debated among scholars.